 News & Events

-AGM AND DINNER Friday 30 August 2024
+Friday 30 August 2024

 Introducing our new Chairman

-We were pleased to welcome a new Chairman, Christopher Garrod, while expressing huge thanks to outgoing Chairman Graham Rose for his years of service to the Association.
+We were also pleased to welcome a new Chairman, Christopher Garrod, while expressing huge thanks to outgoing Chairman Graham Rose for his years of service to the Association.

 Christopher’s father, Peter Garrod, was an ATA F/O pilot from 1942 to 1945.
-Having been mainly based at White Waltham, Sherburn in Elmet and Ratcliffe, it
+Having been mainly based at White Waltham, Sherburn in Elmet and Ratcliffe, it was at the latter that he met Christopher’s mother, who also served in the ATA as a motor transport driver.

-As Chairman of the ATAA, Christopher acknowledges the work of our Committee members and the Maidenhead Heritage Centre in promoting the ATA and looks forward to contributing to that cause in whatever way he can.
-One project that he has in mind is to fly to as many former ATA pools as he can in one day whilst
+As Chairman of the ATAA, Christopher acknowledges the work of our Committee members and the Maidenhead Heritage Centre in promoting the ATA and looks forward to contributing to that cause.

-only using his father's maps, a compass and stopwatch and without using GPS...!
+One project that he has in mind is to fly to as many former ATA pools as he can in one day whilst only using his father's maps, a compass and stopwatch and without using GPS...!

 ATA MEMORIAL AT WHITE WALTHAM